Illaroo Scout Group Parent Information

 • This form needs to be completed within the first week or two of starting Scouting so that the leaders have your contact details.

-• Once your child's initial application is endorsed by the group leader you will receive an email from 'Operoo' for you to complete other general and medical details.
+• Once your child is registered you will receive an email from 'Operoo' for you to complete other general and medical details.
 All sections use Operoo for activity notes so it is important to do this so you will obtain those notes and can approve (or not approve) your child attending the activities.

 • Operoo web application is a secure site which grants access to only those leaders and staff who require it for applicable activity.
 It is the same secure application that is used by many schools to manage students’ details and their activity notes.